getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/microsoft-extensions-logging.md

 #### InitializeSdk

 Whether or not this integration should initialize the SDK.
-If you intend to call `SentrySdk.Init` yourself you should set this flag to `true`.
+If you intend to call `SentrySdk.Init` yourself, you should set this flag to `false`.

 #### Filters